kamarada/guia-opensuse/introducao.md

 ---
 layout: default
 title: 1.
-Introduction - Beginner's Guide to openSUSE Leap 15.5 / SUSE Linux
+Introdução - Guia do openSUSE Leap 15.5 para Iniciantes
-permalink: introduction
+permalink: introducao
 redirect_from: /index.html
 ---

-# 1. Introduction
+# 1. Introdução

 The purpose of this guide is to provide new users with everything they need to know to get started using openSUSE Leap as a home user/small office desktop operating system - quickly and easily.